intrinio/intrinio-realtime-csharp-sdk/README.md

 ## Realtime Options Greeks
 It is possible to calculate greek values in realtime with this client.
 It has a built-in Black-Scholes calculator, but you may also add your own, and we'll probably add more methods in the future.
 You can specify on which events they recalculate.
 The greek client automatically downloads the risk free interest rate and dividend yields via the REST SDK (product plan authorization required) and stores both in the DataCache.
+Pass in an OnGreek delegate callback to be notified when a greek calculation updates.
+Utilized the DataCache to compare values across contexts.
 ```csharp
         _dataCache = DataCacheFactory.Create();
 		GreekUpdateFrequency updateFrequency = GreekUpdateFrequency.EveryDividendYieldUpdate |